 biography

 “In my opinion, material creates identity, not the other way around.
-The pressure of identity is too much and too constructed, so I try not to reinstate these colonial labels in my work, instead try to emancipate them by my use of form and color, performance - I abstract identity with multiple ways of working, keeping you guessing.
-My life's work is dedicated to the development of my own legacy, on my own terms, with the use of architecture, fashion, painting, photography, textiles, and music, parody, sculpture, I manifest a femme native born-Muslim-American experience from the edges of visual histories.”
+The pressure of identity is too much and too constructed, so I try to unmap gender, economies, and colonial ideologies in my work.
+By my use of form and color, I try to emancipate objects, images, and performance from their inherited representational responsibilities - I abstract identity with multiple ways of working, keeping you guessing.
+My life's work is dedicated to the development of my own legacy, on my own terms, with the use of architecture, fashion, painting, photography, textiles, music, parody, and sculpture, I manifest a femme native born-Muslim-American experience from the edges of visual histories.”